 The workshops are offered as an introduction to the basics of Aerial Yoga and are a prerequisite for attending classes later.

-We the have a 4-week Aerial Yoga course on Thursday evenings and a 3-week course on Sunday evenings starting in July 2014.
-These consist of weekly 75 minutes classes and are open to anyone who has previously attended one of our Beginners Workshops.
+We the have two 4-week Aerial Yoga course on Thursday evenings 8.00-9.15pm and Sunday evenings 6.00-7.15pm.
+These usually consist of weekly 75 minutes classes and are open to anyone who has previously attended one of our Beginners Workshops.

-Places will be limited to 8 people per workshop/class.
-We advise booking a hammock ASAP for the introductory workshops as they tend to fill up fast.
+With places being limited to 8 people per workshop/class we advise booking a hammock ASAP for workshops and classes as they tend to fill up fast.

 Aerial Yoga is a unique, exciting, fun approach which uses a low-hanging fabric trapeze/hammock to support the weight of the body.
 With the weight of the body supported, students learn how to achieve optimal postural alignment through physical relaxation rather than effort, thereby enhancing a relaxed and peaceful state of mind as well.